Quick Start Guide

 Figure 1: Network Server Parameters- Network ID: A decimal number used to distinguish between multiple networks when deploying them.

 - Enable ADR: Enables or disables Adaptive Data Rate (ADR).
-When enabled, the server will automatically adjusts data rates, airtime, and energy consumption based on current network conditions.
+When enabled, the server will automatically adjust data rates, airtime, and energy consumption based on current network conditions.

 - Min allowed TX data rate: Sets the minimum transmission data rate, which depends on the Region.